 Strategies for dealing with an irrational boss

 Some product managers face an impossible task of trying to do the right thing in a dysfunctional organization.
 Despite understanding the role of product management and having tools to do the work, sometimes a manager or co-worker creates an impossible situation.
 How do you deal with it?
-Some of the concepts in Pragmatic Marketing's classes work in 'good' situations; others are designed specifically for broken organizations.
+Some of the concepts in Pragmatic Institute's classes work in 'good' situations; others are designed specifically for broken organizations.

 Working in a dysfunctional organization is always difficult, and sometimes impossible.
 When in conflict, remember to divorce yourself from emotion and communicate the facts of the situation.
 Remember that it's a job; not your life.
 Remember to go home at a reasonable time.
 And always remember that, even in difficult job markets, that you have other choices-- although maybe not your first choice.

 The Puget Sound Product Marketing Forum (http://groups.yahoo.com/group/PSPM) has these suggestions:

 - Document all that is logical to document and print it.
 Save it in a logbook.

 - Create a share folder or intranet page with your documents so that people could see what you are doing.
 Continuously communicate its existence.

 - Always send your boss emails with CC:'s to other managers or executives.
 Keep an email archive.

 - Initiate a sign-off on all appropriate tasks, projects, and major changes.
 Propagate the result whether a sign-off was achieved or not.